 Let’s get a few things straight

-- grazing is harvesting, it is not passive, so lowering the stocking rate per paddock does not change the amount an animal needs to eat, it is just less obvious.
+- Grazing is harvesting, it is not passive.
+So, lowering the stocking rate per paddock does not change the amount an animal needs to eat, it is just less obvious.

-- if we know the graze, we know the yield harvested, each day if we want or per graze, per month or per year time period.
+- If we know the graze, we know the yield harvested.
+Each day if we want or per graze, per month or per year time period.

-- a grazing chart that is just used to record the past will not result in better decisions.
+- A grazing chart that is just used to record the past will not result in better decisions.

-Best we regroup for a moment and remind ourselves of what we are trying to achieve in grazing.
+Let’s regroup for a moment and remind ourselves of what we are trying to achieve in grazing.

 Our goal is to:

-- Get the right feed into the right animal, we don’t feed our growing teenagers what we feed grandpa without any teeth do we?
+- Get the right feed into the right animal.
+We don’t feed our growing teenagers what we feed grandpa without any teeth do we?
 Animal performance matters and that means who we give what feed at what stage of the year matters;

 - Learn and optimise pasture recovery periods and graze density